 $$V(0) = \alpha,$$ where $Z_j^j$ and $W_j$ are $\mathbb{Q}j$ -standard BMs, correlated by $$dZ_j^j(t)dW_j(t) = \rho dt$$ The model is widely used in practice because of its simplicity and tractability - but, it can be problematic!
 For details, see e.g. [BM, 11.4].
-2. Flesaker-Hughston This model, dating frm 1996, was one of the first to go beyond the shortrate framework on II.
+2. Flesaker-Hughston This model, dating from 1996, was one of the first to go beyond the shortrate framework of II.
 It deals with the state-price densities - pricing kernels of I.2.
 It has advantages, particularly with exchange rates and in dealing with interest-rate curves in different currencies.
 But it has problems.
 For details, we refer to [BM, A.3].
 3. Rogers This approach, due to L. C. G. Rogers (1997), has as one of its advantages that it gives positive interest rates.
 This seemed highly desirable and natural in 1997, pre-Crash; now that negative interest rates have been observed (I.5), this seems less important.
 It owes its name to the Riesz decomposition (Marcel Riesz (1886-1969) in 1937-38).
-This originates in pure mathematics; in its probabilistic form, it reads: if X is a uniformly integrable (UI) supermartingale, it has a unique (Riesz) decomposition into $$X = Y + Z,$$ where Y is a UI mg and Z is a potential: that is, a non-negative UI supermg tending to zero at infinity.
+This originates in pure mathematics; in its probabilistic form, it reads: if X is a uniformly integrable (UI - "nice": see e.g. NHB, Measure-Theoretic Probability, Week 3) supermartingale, it has a unique (Riesz) decomposition into $$X = Y + Z,$$ where Y is a UI mg and Z is a potential: that is, a non-negative UI supermg tending to zero at infinity.
 Regarding the name: potential theory has its roots in classical physics: the potential of Newtonian (gravitational) attraction, and electromagnetic potential; these have deep similarities, as both obey an Inverse Square Law.
+So, both tend to zero at infinity; EM potential (the work done in moving a like charge from infinity) is positive (as like charges repel).
 Following the discovery (by Kakutani in 1944) of deep connections between potential theory (which had by then entered pure mathematics, in particular complex analysis) and Brownian motion (MATL480, V.2.4), the new field of probabilistic potential theory emerged.
 For a summary, see [BM, A.4].
 One starts with a Markov process X, and a positive function f.
 Recall that the state-price density $\zeta_t$ is the reciprocal of the chosen numeraire, $1/\zeta_t$ .
 One needs the resolvent $R{\alpha}$ of X, and its generator G (we will have to leave these terms undefined here).
 Rogers sets $$\zeta_t = e^{-\alpha t} R\alpha (\alpha - G) f,$$ and obtains the short rate as $$r_t = \left[ (\alpha - G)f(X_t) \right] / f(X_t)$$ (note that this is positive, as f is!)
 This approach is well suited to modelling interest-rate curves in different currencies.
 4. Brody-Hughston [BH] D. BRODY and L. P. HUGHSTON, Chaos and coherence: a new framework for interest-rate modelling.
 Proc.
 Royal Soc.
 A 460 (2004), 85-110.
 The authors (this is the same Hughston as above! - both former colleagues of mine at Imperial) both have a background in physics.
 In particular, they use the formalism of Wiener chaos expansions.
-These are widely used in quantum field theory (QFT) - Fock space, Wick expansions etc. - and in probability and stochastic analysis - iterated Wiener integrals.
+These are widely used in quantum field theory (QFT) - Fock space, Wick expansions etc. - and in probability and stochastic analysis - iterated Wiener (or Itô) integrals.
 The method expands the infinite-dimensional objects we encounter in interest-rate theory; these expansions can be truncated, the accuracy of the approximation reflecting the number of terms retained.
 We must refer to [BH] for details.